 I very much enjoy teaching and developing engaging teaching methods around dialogue and 'doing'.
-I coordinate the first year SPC912 Social Problems module, as well as an honours module on the Sociology of Childhood (SOC9SE) and the fourth year Dissertation and Honours Seminar modules (SPC9CH).
-I also teach on the first year Sociology and Social Policy modules: Social Differentiation (SPC911) and Understanding Social Policy (SPC913) as well as a Masters level course on Designing Research Projects (ARSP02).
+I coordinated the first year SPC912 Social Problems module for 10 years, and currently convene an honours module on the Sociology of Childhood (SOC9SE) and the fourth year Dissertation and Honours Seminar modules (SPC9CH).
+I also teach on the first year Sociology and Social Policy module: Social Differentiation (SPC911) as well as providing postgraduate training in visual methods.

 I am currently supervising PhD work on: Children's experience of maternal imprisonment (Kirsty Primrose); The Use of Visual Methods in Teaching (Matthew Sowerby); Community Effects of Drugs in Greece and Scotland (Andriana Manta); Opioid Substitution Programmes in Indonesian Prisons (Rita Komalasari); The Use of Contempt of Court to Enforce Child Contact Orders in Scotland (Sharon McAllister); Children's Experiences of Transitions in Special Schools (Caroline Jarvis).

 Previous PhDs supervised: An ethnographic comparison of young children's experience of competition in the school environments (Germany anda Tibetan school in India) (Carla Cribari Assali); Perceptions of Risk of Harm and Social Capital in Young People’s Lives (Jennifer Pringle) and Swampy territory: The role of the palliative care social worker in safeguarding children of adults who are receiving specialist palliative care (Carole Comben).